Create Random Dungeons with Snippets

 Exits

 Ensure that the generator is always able to spawn all the exits!
-For that, put one spawn point for the southern exit on every Snippet that has a wall on its bottom, and for the northern one, respectively, on all Snippets having a wall on their top.
+For that, put one spawn point for the southern exit on every Snippet having a wall on its bottom, and for the northern one, respectively, on all Snippets having a wall on their top.

 Common Objects